 Solution 18.
 Make Sure Target Files/Folders Are in the Dropbox Folder

 The Dropbox folder is a common folder on local computer.
 All files and only the files in the folder will be backed to Dropbox cloud server.
 So, if you want some files to be synced to Dropbox, just move them or put a copy of them to the folder.

-Though Dropbox does not care about what type of files it is operating, if the target files is corrupted, it might also cause sync problems.
-Check the file that is failed to be synced and open it with a proper program.
-If it can’t be opened correctly, if there is an original copy of it outside of Dropbox folder, just make another copy based on the source file and put the copy in Dropbox folder to replace the corrupted one.
+Though Dropbox does not care about what type of files it is operating, if the target file is corrupted, it might also cause sync problems.
+Check the file that is failed to sync and open it with a proper program.
+If it can’t be opened correctly, make another copy based on the source file and put the copy in Dropbox folder to replace the corrupted one.

 Dropbox selective sync feature only backs up certain files that you choose to sync.
 Go to advanced settings and put the files you want to sync into the selective sync folder.

 In order to control preserve integrity as well as network latency, Dropbox caches data to facilitate uploading tasks.
-With the time goes by, cache becomes full or unreadable.
-This may cause some files not syncing.
-Thus, just clear these caches will fix the Dropbox not syncing problem.
+With the time goes by, cache becomes full or unreadable, which may cause some files not syncing.
+Thus, clearing these caches will fix the Dropbox not syncing problem.
 Here's how to do it:

 1. Go to local Dropbox folder.

 3. Completely delete all files in the cache folder and Dropbox not syncing won’t happen again.

 Solution 22.
 Make Sure Dropbox Is Running